WAaronD/FreeWILLI_wasd/README.md

 This repo consists of two programs:

-1. **listener_program**: A multi-target tracking and ML application for receiving and processing acoustic data.
+1. **listener_program**: The real-time acoustic data processing program.

-2. **simulator_program**: A program for simulating a four-channel data logger.
-Sending pre-recorded data as UDP packets to a specified IP address and port.
+2. **simulator_program**: A program for simulating a hydrophone array.
+Sends pre-recorded data as UDP packets to a specified IP address and port.
 Used for testing and development of the listener_program.

 The repository is organized as follows:
 - ```.github/workflows/```: Contains GitHub Actions workflows for continuous integration and deployment.